 A legitimate DS game purchased from the eShop.
 This is the cheapest I used Dr Kawashima’s Brain Training (Known as Brain age in the US.)

-How to hack your Wii U - Method
+How to mod your Wii U - Method

 Afterwards, we will deal with Nintendo’s automatic firmware updates.
 Nintendo can send an update automatically to your Wii U over the internet, this could patch the exploit we are about to install.
 There’s no ‘Turn off automatic updates option’ from the system settings so we will need to change our DNS settings.
 This is very easy to do: –

 Go to ‘system settings’ – ‘Internet’ – ‘Connect to the Internet’ and press X to show your network connections.
 For each connection you use you will want to: –

 Tap the connection – ‘Change settings’

 Move across to find the ‘DNS’ button – Change this to ‘Don’t Auto-Obtain’

 Confirm and save and all updates will now be blocked!

 Now, we need to format the SD card.
 We need to make sure the SD card is formatted as FAT32 with an Allocation Unit Size of 32K.
 The easiest way to do this is to use a free formatting software like guiformat.
 You can download it here.
 (Make sure you select the right drive to format!)